11 Mukhi Rudraksha — Benefits, Price & Complete Guide

 4. Yogic Power (Siddhis) and Advanced Spiritual Practice

-The Rudraksha Jabala Upanishad states: "The wearer of the eleven Mukhi Rudraksha attains the power of the senses.
-His Indriyas (sense organs) come under his complete command."
-Mastery over the Indriyas — the five senses and the mind — is the foundational requirement for all advanced yogic practices.
-Without Indriya Nigraha (sense control), higher Pranayama, Dharana (concentration), and Dhyana (meditation) techniques remain inaccessible.
-The 11 Mukhi supports this mastery by stabilising the nervous system, reducing sensory distraction, and strengthening the practitioner's will.
+Mastery over the Indriyas, the five senses and the mind, is the foundation of all advanced yogic practice.
+Without Indriya Nigraha (sense control), higher Pranayama, Dharana (concentration), and Dhyana (meditation) stay out of reach.
+The 11 Mukhi supports this mastery by steadying the nervous system, reducing distraction, and strengthening the practitioner's will.

-5. Enhanced Willpower and Brahmacharya (Celibacy)
+5. Strong Will and Brahmacharya (Celibacy)

 6. Courage in Extreme Situations